A Journey Through Education: An Interview with Natalie Delgado-Grace

 (*504 – A 504 plan is a document in the USA that acts as a blueprint for how the school will provide supports and remove barriers for a student with a disability, so the student has equal access to the general education curriculum.
 It is different to an IEP and is affected and empowered by different laws to the IEP.)

-- What kind of support did you receive in your mainstream school?
+What kind of support did you receive in school?

 I did not receive any support, I had no IEP or 504.
 I just lip read my teachers, wore my hearing aids, and hoped for the best.
 My parents are from Ecuador and didn’t know any services like that existed—no doctor or audiologist told them, and we didn’t know about early intervention services.

-- What had you heard about Gallaudet before looking into it more deeply?
+What did you know about Gallaudet before looking into it?

 I had heard that it was the world’s only Deaf university, and that it was like a Mecca for the Deaf community.
 Many people told me that it was a special place and that there was nowhere else like it.